kgrid/kgrid-adapter/proxy-adapter/README.md

 ```

 ### Post `/{endpoint}`
+This is the request endpoint described by the KO, and exposed by the activator.
-This accepts an object that contains the inputs to be used when executing the object at that url.
-For example the hello world
+This accepts the inputs to be used when executing the object at that url,
+which should be specified in the KO.

-object in the node environment takes a json object in the following format:
+For example, the node/simple/1.0 object in the node environment takes an input of a json object in the
+following format:
 ```json
 {
     "name": "Tom"
 }
 ```
 This returns the result of the execution in an object with the key "result" and other corroborating data.
 For example the hello world object returns:
 ```json